 We are considering a finite-volume discretisation on initially orthogonal nearly uniform polygonal prisms.
-The discretisation that we describe is defined for arbi-Rev2.3 trary two-dimensional orthogonal meshes consisting of shapes with any number of sides.
-This and the above requirements suggests the following spatial discretisation on a fixed computational mesh: Rev2.4
+The discretisation that we describe is defined for arbitrary two-dimensional orthogonal meshes consisting of shapes with any number of sides.
+This and the above requirements suggests the following spatial discretisation on a fixed computational mesh: